1f47a/css/README.md

 ##### Modular

    We can put the subpage module anywhere else in the website and not have to write any more CSS for it.

 ##### Flexible

    If we have to make changes to the HTML structure, we can just add whatever we need to, without changing the selector or class name.

 ##### Faster

    Believe it or not, our CSS and web pages will load faster now.
 Not only because we have reduced the length of the class names but because we have reduced how specific our selectors are.

    CSS is a funny beast and it actually reads a CSS selector from right to left.
 Crazy huh?

    Take for example `body.landing-page div.sub-pages > div.row div.description{}`
    First it looks for all elements with the `.description` class, then only the `<div>` with `.description`, then only the `<div>` with `.description` that are inside a `.row` parent, then only the `<div>` with `.description` that are inside a `.row` parent that is a `<div>` etc etc

    So you can see it is a lot more efficient (and quicker) for our browsers to only have to match the single class.

+##### Self documenting

+   Almost.
+It now takes less time for our poor stressed front-end developers to look at our BEM-ified CSS and understand what goes where and what effect changing such and such class will do throughout the site.

 ## Javascript